organix/uFork/ufork-rust/vm.md

 however the stack is only used for local state in a computation.
 The _input_ for each instruction is taken from the stack and the _output_ is placed back onto the stack.
-Instructions all have a `T` field containing `#instr_t` type marker.
+Instructions all have a `T` field containing the `#instr_t` type marker.
 The operation code is carried in the `X` field of the instruction.
 Most instructions also have an immediate value, carried in the `Y` field of the instruction.
 For the typical case of a instruction with a single continuation, the "next instruction" is carried in the `Z` field of the instruction.

-Instructions are shown in their textual representation as defined in the [assembly-language manual](asm.md).
+Instructions are shown in their textual representation as defined in the [assembly-language manual](../ufork-wasm/asm.md).

 ### Instruction Summary